 This link takes you to an ad hoc web page I put up — a sort of blog — dealing with the events of mid-April, 2012, which attracted a lot of notice and which people still ask me about.

-The "Last 20" link in the navigation box brings up my last 20 published columns, articles, and reviews.
+The "Last 3 months" link in the navigation box brings up links to all my published columns, articles, and reviews for the past three months.

 Other pages accessible from here via the navigation box offer readings of poetry and prose, interviews I have done at various times, an album of family pictures from our marriage onwards, a "virtual attic" of memorabilia and photographs from my own and my family's histories, and any kinds of notes or oddities I feel like storing on my website under "Miscellaneous."